-This page describes Westminster’s regularly scheduled Faith in Action partnership and advocacy opportunities.
+This page describes Westminster’s Faith in Action partnership and advocacy opportunities during COVID-19.

 Social Justice Forum

 The Social Justice Forum continues online during the learning hour on Sundays, 9:15 – 10:15 am.
 Coordinated by the Social Justice Ministry Team, the Social Justice Forum is a weekly education series examining a wide range of public issues through the lens of Christian faith.
 The theme for the 2020-21 program year is Wade in the Water: Becoming Anti-Racist.
 Learn more